-- regulatory and legal risks (Section 2.1.1); - business and operational risks (Section 2.1.2); - market risks (Section 2.1.3).
+- regulatory and legal risks (section 2.1.1); - business and operational risks (section 2.1.2); - market risks (section 2.1.3).

 In each of the three categories, the residual risks remaining after the implementation of management measures are ranked by criticality (combination of likelihood of occurrence and estimated impact) assessed during the risk-mapping process.
 Only the risks assessed as having a "material" level of criticality are detailed in this chapter and ranked in each category by reverse order of impact on the Group (the first being those with the greatest impact).
-It should be noted that the updated risk factors take into account the impacts of the health crisis on the various risks (customer and employee health, continuity of the network activity and the information systems, and interruptions to the supply chain, see details in Chapter 6, Impact of the Coronavirus).
+It should be noted that the update of the risk factors took into consideration: